Sarah Wollaston May Not Be Lib Dem Candidate At Next Election -

 “We can only have one candidate for Totnes.
 At some point a decision will be made about whether I fight the seat for Totnes or whether Sarah does, and that is a decision that the party will make, and it has not been made yet.”

-Who knows, by that point Wlolaston might have defected to yet another different party…
+Who knows, by that point Wollaston might have defected to yet another different party…